xenanetworks/cable-perf-test-suite/docs/source/rx_output_eq_test.rst

 Methodology
 --------------

-The principle of the test is to find the RX Ouput EQ settings that deliver the best PRBS BER performance.
+The principle of the test is to find the RX Output EQ settings that deliver the best PRBS BER performance.
 The test is based on the CMIS standard page/reg addresses.
 The test is automated and can be run on Xena test equipment with Z800 Freya modules.

-1. Check if the transceiver module supports the EQ control as described in `RX Output EQ Advertisement`_.
-If the transceiver module supports EQ control, the test can be run.
+1. Check if the transceiver module supports **RX Output EQ Control** as described in `RX Output EQ Support Advertisement`_.
+If the transceiver module supports RX Output EQ Control, the test can be run.
 Else, the test will abort.
 2. Start PRBS test pattern transmission from the TX port to the RX port, and measure the PRBS BER at the RX port.
 The measurement is set to accumulative mode to get a stable BER value after a certain duration.
-3. If the transceiver module supports Hot Reconfiguration (``00h:2.6 SteppedConfigOnly``, ``00h:2.1-0 AutoConmmisioning``), write the RX output EQ settings to the RX Output EQ registers.
-This is implemented by writing ``10h:162-173``.
+3. If the transceiver module supports **Hot Reconfiguration** (``00h:2.6 SteppedConfigOnly``, ``00h:2.1-0 AutoConmmisioning`` as described in :doc:`hot_reconfiguration`), write the **RX output EQ settings to the RX Output EQ registers**.
+This is implemented by writing ``10h:162-173``, as described in `RX Output EQ Register`_.
-4. Trigger the Provision-and-Commission procedure via ``10h:144`` by writing ``0xFF``.
+4. Trigger the **Provision-and-Commission** procedure via ``10h:144`` by writing ``0xFF``.
 5. Read the ``ConfigStatus`` register to check if the RX output EQ settings are applied.
 This is implemented by reading ``11h:202-205``.
 6. If ``ConfigStatus == ConfigSuccess``, wait for a certain duration to allow the RX output EQ settings to stablize.
 Clear PRBS BER counter.
 Read the PRBS BER at the RX port for a certain duration, and save the last reading.
 7. If ``ConfigStatus != ConfigSuccess``, skip the PRBS measurement and continue to the next RX output EQ settings.
-8. An exhaustive search is performed to find the RX output EQ settings that yield the lowest PRBS BER.
+8. An **exhaustive search** is performed to find the RX output EQ settings that yield **the lowest PRBS BER**.
 Thus, the test will repeat until all possible RX output EQ settings are tested.

 .. figure:: images/cmis_control_set_data_flow.png